Tuscany, Italy

 When we asked people living in Tuscany about club and activities where newcomers can meet others, they responded:

 "Expats in Tuscay, Italy often join various clubs and activities to meet new people and immerse themselves in the local culture.
 These include language exchange clubs, where they can practice their Italian and help locals with English.
 They also participate in cooking classes to learn about Tuscan cuisine, or wine tasting clubs to explore the region's famous vineyards and wines.
 Art and history enthusiasts might join local tours or art classes, while sports lovers might join local sports clubs or gyms.
 There are also book clubs, where expats can discuss literature with locals and other expats.
 In addition to clubs and activities, expats often meet people through local events and festivals.
 Tuscany is known for its vibrant cultural scene, with numerous festivals, concerts, and art exhibitions taking place throughout the year.
 Expats also meet people through their children's schools or playgroups.
 Many international schools in Tuscany have parent-teacher associations, which are a great way for expats to connect with other parents.
 Volunteering is another way for expats to meet people and give back to the community.
 There are numerous charities and non-profit organizations in Tuscany that welcome the help of expats.
 Finally, many expats meet people simply by being active in their local community.
 This could be through shopping at local markets, dining at local restaurants, or attending local church services.
-By immersing themselves in the local culture and lifestyle, expats can meet a wide range of people and make lasting connections," wrote a member in Tuscany.
+By immersing themselves in the local culture and lifestyle, expats can meet a wide range of people and make lasting connections," commented one expat who made the move to Tuscany.

 Become ‘Italian for a While’ with IFA!
 Learn in Italy on a 1-week to 12-month program - open to students, young adults, graduates, digital nomads, professionals, groups, faculty-led programs, and more.
 Take courses at an accredited school while immersing yourself in the language, life, and culture among your international peers.
 Submit an inquiry with IFA to learn more.